 But $1,000 per client was just the amount used in early trials for the technique.
-Subsequent trials and programs have been less expensive but have proved as effective.
+Subsequent trials and programs have been less expensive but have proved effective.

 Since June 2016, Shreveport, Louisiana’s Overton Brooks VA Medical Center Substance Use Disorder clinic has mostly offered prizes such as pieces of paper that say, “Good job!”, and vouchers for small dollar amounts, exchangeable for food or merchandise from the Veteran Canteen Service (VCS).

 Other programs may use similar incentives.
 If a particular VA center does not have a canteen, a selection of merchandise offered by the canteens may be kept in prize cabinets.

 Prizes in such programs may be small token prizes.
-One Washington pilot program gives out toiletries such as shampoo and toothbrushes as well as prizes such as coffeemakers and the occasional DVD player.
+One Washington pilot program gives out toiletries such as shampoo and toothbrushes, a few coffeemakers, and the occasional DVD player.
 This program keeps costs to about $100 per client.

 Aside from the cost of prizes, there are often few expenses for contingency management programs.
 People must administer urine or breathalyzer tests, but those people do not need to be licensed clinical staff members.

 Given the costs of SUD to society (more than $520 billion, and that is not counting an additional $300 billion for tobacco) in increased healthcare costs, crime, and lost productivity, cognitive management seems a bargain.

 With substance use disorder rising among recent veterans, and few effective treatments for non-opioid use disorders such as methamphetamine (meth) and cocaine abuse, we need to use and encourage all tools at our disposal.

 Fortunately for veterans in the VA, contingency management is one of those tools.
 Medicaid and private insurers must follow the VA’s example.
-Contingency management works, saves money, and is the right thing to do.
+Contingency management works.
+It saves money and is the right thing to do.

 There are stigmas among some veterans and military personnel about treatment for mental health disorders and substance abuse.
 They think that military service requires mental toughness and that seeking help is a sign of weakness.
 Despite such stigmas, veterans are more likely to receive treatment for SUD than nonveterans.